wishabi/jqr-helpers/Readme.md

 * `:callback` (String) - the name of a JS function to call on completion.
 The function will be in the scope of the original element, and will be passed the result data of the Ajax request.
+* `:refresh` (Boolean) - refresh the current page when the call is completed.
+This will cause `:update, :append, :delete,` and `:callback` to be ignored.
 * `:use_dialog_opener` (Boolean) - if the Ajax request is sent from inside a dialog, this indicates that the update/append/delete options should look at the element that opened the dialog rather than the element that